Shahandasht

-Shahandasht village is a 3,500-year-old village and a historical and scenic village located in the north of Iran in the city of Amol.
-This village, with 4 registered national monuments in “Iran National Monuments”, is one of the ecotourism villages and one of the most spectacular and historical villages in Iran.

 Mosque (Tekiyeh/ local dialect) of Shahandasht

-It belongs to the Qajar period and is located in Amol city, Larijan district, Shahandasht village and this monoument was registered as one of the national monuments of Iran on August 28, 2003 with the registration number 9354.
+It belongs to the Qajar period and is located in Amol city, Larijan district, Shahandasht village and this monoument was registered as one of the national monuments of Iran on August 28, 2003, with the registration number 9354.

 Shahandasht waterfall

-It is the largest waterfall in Mazandaran province.
-It is one of the national monuments of the country in the list of “Iran National Monuments”.
-This waterfall, permanent and huge, shows itself in a magnificent and indescribable way on the south side of Haraz road and river.
-Which falls down from Malek Bahman Castle on a pyramidal mountain overlooking Shahandasht village.
-In the heights overlooking Shahandasht village, Shahandasht main waterfall with a height of 51 meters is the largest waterfall in Mazandaran province.
+It is one of the national monuments of the country in the list of "Iran National Monuments".
 This waterfall has three waterfalls which the total height of them are 180 meters.
-At the top of Shahandasht waterfall is Malek Bahman Castle, which is known as Queen Qala Castle or Malek Bahman and its historical name is Fereshteh (queen in Persian) Castle, it is one of the largest mountain castles in Alborz mountain, Iran, which is made of stone and a kind of soil that is a mixture of milk and eggs.
-It is a kind of soil which has a great strength that dates back to three thousand years ago.
+At the top of Shahandasht waterfall is Malek Bahman Castle, which is known as Queen Qala Castle or Malek Bahman and its historical name is Fereshteh (queen in Persian) Castle.

 Si tower (30 in Persian)

-It belongs to pre-Islamic times and it is located in the village of Shahandasht, Amol city, Larijan district, and this monoument was registered on August 28, 2003 with the registration number 9356 as one of the national monuments of Iran.
+It belongs to pre-Islamic times and it is located in the village of Shahandasht, Amol city, Larijan district, and this monoument was registered on August 28, 2003, with the registration number 9356 as one of the national monuments of Iran.